 Meeting basic needs appears to be a problem for many residents.
 The 2018 Gallup-Tulsa Citivoice Index Results indicated that nearly one-third of residents said that there have been times in the past 12-months when they didn't have enough money to buy food.
 Over a third of residents also said they did not have money to pay for healthcare or medicine for their families.
-With a significant portion of Tulsa's residents a primary challenge for the City.
-These problems are particularly pronounced for low income household.
+With a significant portion of Tulsa's residents experiencing cost burden and challenges to afford food and healthcare, access to basic needs remains a primary challenge for low income households.
 Organizational Survey Respondents reported that their clients had difficulty paying their rent/mortgage (71%) and their utilities (80%).
 Fifty-seven percent (57%) of their clients had experienced homelessness in the last two years.